OlafRadicke/go-gthumb/README.md

 - Realding the files in the .comment drictory
 - Writing the files in the .comment drictory
-- Add a category to the list of categories
+  - Add and remove methodes for from the list of categories
-- Remove a category from the list of categories
+  - Get methode for version of comment file format

 ### Todo